 Do custom orthodontics hurt or feel uncomfortable while wearing?

 Any orthodontic appliances restructure the shape of one’s jaw and teeth.
-They apply pressure to the teeth to push them into an aligned position, so patients will feel some pressure.
+They apply pressure to the teeth to push them into an aligned position so patients will feel some pressure.
 This can sometimes be painful and sore for patients’ mouths and jaw.
-Many orthodontic appliances are removable, so when patients are experiencing excessive soreness and pain they can remove them (with your orthodontists approval) to give their mouth a break.
+Many orthodontic appliances are removable, so when patients are experiencing excessive soreness and pain, they can remove them (with your orthodontist’s approval) to give their mouth a break.

-How can I take care of my teeth if I’m wearing braces or a retainer?
+How can I care for my teeth if I wear braces or a retainer?

 Visit Our Flower Mound, TX Orthodontics Practice